Lleyton Hewitt: Personal life

 Hewitt is a keen supporter of Australian rules football, having played the game earlier in his career, and is currently the joint No. 1 ticket holder for the Adelaide Crows, alongside former Adelaide MP Kate Ellis.
 He had once had a close friendship with Crows star Andrew McLeod, but this broke down amid much public controversy in 2005.
 Hewitt had produced a DVD titled Lleyton Hewitt: The Other Side which precipitated the falling out between him and McLeod over filming of certain Aboriginal sites.

 Hewitt and Belgian tennis player Kim Clijsters started a relationship in January 2000, during the Australian Open.
 The two announced their engagement just before Christmas 2003, but separated in October 2004, cancelling a planned February 2005 wedding.

 On 30 January 2005, shortly after losing the 2005 Australian Open final to Marat Safin, Hewitt proposed to Australian actress Bec Cartwright after they had been dating for six weeks.
-They married on 21 July 2005 at the Sydney Opera House and they have three children together.
+They married on 21 July 2005 at the Sydney Opera House and they have three children together, including Cruz Hewitt.

 In late 2008, to extend his tennis career and reduce the amount of tax he would otherwise have had to pay, Hewitt relocated his family for the European and North American season to their home in the Old Fort Bay estate, in Nassau, Bahamas.

 Hewitt has a nickname, "Rusty", which was given to him by Darren Cahill who at the time thought Hewitt resembled the character Rusty, from the National Lampoon film series.
-Hewitt has also been given the nickname 'Rocky' by fans, which originated from his shouts of "C'mon Balboa", in reference to the character Rocky Balboa from the Sylvester Stallone film Rocky.
+Hewitt has also been given the nickname "Rocky", by fans, which originated from his shouts of "C'mon Balboa", in reference to the character Rocky Balboa from the Sylvester Stallone film Rocky.
 Hewitt has also been compared to the character.

-In April 2021, his twelve-year-old son, Cruz, won the Australian junior tennis clay-court title in Canberra.
-In January 2024, his son made a major jr. debut in the boys' singles tournament of the 2024 Australian Open.

-In December 2021, Hewitt sold their family home in Toorak (Victoria), and purchased a new house in Burleigh Heads (Queensland) where he and his family now live.
+In December 2021, Hewitt sold their family home in Toorak (Victoria), and purchased a new house in Burleigh Heads (Queensland) where he and his family planned to live but sold it in 2025 after failing to find time to visit.